CharanKasala/IVF_Success_Calculator/README.md

 Once the server starts successfully then open the link http://127.0.0.1:8000/ in the browser.
 This will open the IVF Success Calculator where the user enters the inputs.

-After entering the input values the user will submit the Calculate Success button after which, the calculated success rate is displayed
+After entering the input values the user will submit the Calculate Success button .

+Once all the validations are satisfied the success rate is displayed to the user